 Your child needs to be rewarded for their smile by hearing the pleasure in your voice and by feeling your warmth.
 In this way they will learn that smiles are important.
 Children soon learn to tell when their parent carers are happy or cross by the tone of their voices.

 For children born blind, social interaction can be particularly challenging.
-A child may have difficulty aiming their voice at the person they’re talking to and put their head on their desk instead.
+A child may have difficulty aiming their voice at the person they’re talking to and put their head down on a piece of furniture like their desk instead.

 During their first few years of life, most children gradually learn to associate meaning with words.
-Here are more ideas for talking together:
+Here are more ideas for talking together – using words: